 The priorities, however, remain the same.
 As was previously the case, there is a need to make decisions based on best available evidence.
 Finite resources need to be allocated such that they will have the greatest benefit for the population as a whole, and quality of care and patient safety need to be prioritised.
 And, crucially, although the decision-making process may ultimately affect large patient or population cohorts, the needs of the individual patient must also be kept in sharp focus throughout this process, such that the decisions made will not be divorced from those whom we are trying to help.

 It might be argued that working in areas like health technology assessment and health policy is something which could or should be left to those with specific training (i.e health economists), with clinician input sought on an as-required basis.
 On the otherhand, however, the primary role of the clinician is surely to act as a patient advocate, and working to improve the system as a whole is just as valid a form of advocacy as any other.
+Tired of seacring videos from specific porn site?
+Here are all porn siterips you can imagine in your head.

 It’s important to note, of course, that for the vast majority of clinicians interested in working on system-wide issues, there are avenues open to them to do so whilst retaining a significant clinical commitment.
 Increasingly, training faculties are facilitating and indeed encouraging trainees to cultivate a broad range of interests and skills and, given the availability and quality of online and blending learning programmes including, of course, ISQua’s Fellowship Programme, achieving this blend of competencies has never been easier.